johnzastrow/johnzastrow.github.io/_posts/2008-07-05-sending-files-over-sftp-in-an-automated-fashion.md

 Use the ssh authorized\_keys functionality instead of trying to pass in
 a username and password.
 Create a key on the client side using
 ssh-keygen (it will have to be nonpassworded if you want this to be
-fully automated) and copy the public key to the target user’s
+fully automated) and copy the public key to the target user's
 authorized\_keys file on the ssh/sftp server.
 For extra security, an
-option (“from”) is available to limit the use of that key to
+option ("from") is available to limit the use of that key to
 connections coming from your client server.
 This will give ssh or sftp
 access to anyone who comes from the client server with the right
 private key (no worse than having a name and password hardcoded in a
 script).
 See the SSH docs for more detail.

-Set that up and you’ll be past the authentication issues.
+Set that up and you'll be past the authentication issues.
 Then check
 out the -b option of sftp to give it a batch file with sftp commands to
 automatically execute: